Countering discrimination based on religion and protecting freedom of religion or belief in Europe

 to:

-14.2.1 provide religious literacy
+14.2.1 provide religious literacy training for public

-of religion or belief;
+religion or belief;

 14.2.2 provide teachers in schools with training and guidance

-on religion, based on a pluralist and inclusive approach with a
+on religion, based on a pluralist and inclusive approach, with a

 14.2.3 strengthen co-operation with media organisations to promote